losizm/scamper/README.md

 request body.
 This behavior is effected only if the request includes an **Expect** header set to _100-Continue_.

-The `cookies` is used to store cookies included in HTTP responses.
+The cookie store supplied to `cookies` is used to store cookies included in HTTP responses.
 Using the cookie store, the client automatically adds the appropriate cookies to each outgoing request.

+The `keepAlive` setting is used to enable persistence connections, which are disabled by default.

-You can supply a truststore using `trust`, as demonstrated in the previous example.
-Or, if greater control is required for securing connections, you can supply a trust manager instead.
+You can supply a truststore to `trust`, as demonstrated in the previous example.
+Or, if greater control is required, you can supply a trust manager instead.

 ```scala
 import scala.language.implicitConversions